0615353002-byte/css-filters/README.md

 # css-animations

 ## Learning Target
-- I am learning how to work with images in CSS
+- I am learning how to work with filters and background images in CSS

 ## Success Criteria
 - I can use the ```filter:``` to apply filters to an image (```blur()```, ```grayscale()```, etc.)
-- I can set images as the background for an element using ```background: url('image.jpg')'```
+- I can create filter animations and transitions
-- I can create animations using filters
+- I can set images and gradients as the background for an element using ```background-image:```